 The Cetatuia II have as aim the settling and storage of radioactive tailings, and was built in 3 parts, due to high investment costs for insulation of the concerned surfaces.
-The present state of this pond is the following, in present:
+The present state of this pond is the following:

 - the first part, is now in a closing out process, being used for tailings discharging in the 1978 2001 period.
 The total estimated tailings discharged were about 2,120,000 m3 and the total surface of this first part is 368,000 m2.
-The closure of the pond will transform it in a repository, provided that the closure solution satisfies the regulatory safety requirements; - the second part of the Cetatuia II pond was commissioned in October 2001, after completion of complex insulation work.
-The discharging capacity is estimated at 414,500 m3 of tailings, on a 133,000 m2; - the third part of the Cetatuia II pond, located upside the two other parts on the Cetatuia valley, is planned to be commissioned after 2011, after the closing of the second part of the Cetatuia II pond.
+The closure of the pond will transform it in a repository; - the second part of the Cetatuia II pond was commissioned in October 2001, after completion of complex insulation work.
+The discharging capacity is estimated at 414,500 m3 of tailings, on a 133,000 m2.